timothy-huang/my_blog/_posts/2022-05-23-Alternative measures of societal well-being .md

 The U.S. doesn't score great on the World Happiness Rankings given its relatively high GDP, but it doesn't score too poorly either.
 This suggests GDP might be a decent approximation for overall societal well-being and will continue to be a relevant metric for policy-makers.

 And what about Bhutan, the pioneer of Gross National Happiness?
-Well, it ranks 95th out of 156 countries, likely because of its low income.
+Well, it ranks 95th out of 156 countries on the World Happiness Rankings, likely because of its low income.

 However, just because GDP seems to be a decent predictor of happiness doesn't mean *everyone* is happy.
 In the U.S., the Gini Coefficient for income inequality increased from 0.43 in 1990 to 0.49 in 2019, where 0 represents perfect equality (resources are evenly distributed among everyone) and 1 represents maximal inequality (one person owns all the resources).
 As society becomes more unequal, we can [expect to see](https://equalitytrust.org.uk/about-inequality/impacts) more social instability, less social mobility, increased crime, lower life expectancy, and yes, less happiness.